CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 If you want to migrate from your classic node.js app to a meteor application, contact our support in the console or at support@clever-cloud.com with the app_id.

+You can check out the [Meteor.js demo repository](https://github.com/CleverCloud/demo-meteorjs) on Github.

 ### Pre-installed modules

 We currently provide these pre-installed modules: